Impedance control and learning

 SH Zhou, D Oetomo, Y Tan, E Burdet, I Mareels (2012), Modelling individual human motor behaviour through model reference iterative learning control.
 IEEE Transactions on Biomedical Engineering 59(7): 1892-901.

-Y Li, G Ganesh, N Jarrasse, S Haddadin, A Albu-Schaeffer and E Burdet (2018), Human-like interaction control for contact tooling and haptic identification.
-IEEE Transactions on Robotics (in press).
+Y Li, G Ganesh, N Jarrasse, S Haddadin, A Albu-Schaeffer and E Burdet (2018), Force, impedance, and trajectory learning for contact tooling and haptic identification.
+IEEE Transactions on Robotics 34(5): 1170-82.